GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Enable full trust for COMMON
 This procedure is for **iOS** devices only.

+{% include alert-info.html content="The following steps will enable “full trust” for certificates chaining to COMMON, and can be run by administrators or non-administrators." %}

 1. From the iOS device's *Home* screen, go to *Settings* -> *General* -> *About* -> *Certificate Trust Settings*.
 2. Beneath *Enable Full Trust for Root Certificates*, toggle _ON_ for the COMMON root CA certificate entry.